wincent/masochist/content/wiki/Gmail filter cheatsheet.md

 tags: wiki gmail
 ---

-# Targeting mailing list messages *except* those send directly to you
+# Targeting mailing list messages *except* those sent directly to you

 This allows me to move everything sent to the Git mailing list into a folder, except for messages sent directly to me (in the `to:`, `cc:` or `bcc:` fields), which stay in my inbox: